 Questions about the scholarship

-You begin your internship between May 15 and July 9 (the three-day meeting of all RISE scholarship holders in Heidelberg takes place at the beginning of July 2018), and you stay for a maximum period of three months (10 weeks minimum).
+You begin your internship between May 15 and July 9 (the three-day meeting of all RISE scholarship holders in Heidelberg takes place from July 6 – 8, 2018), and you stay for a maximum period of three months (10 weeks minimum).

 Unfortunately it is not possible to begin the internship before May 15.
 Due to the work permit waiver provided by DAAD for the entire group of RISE Germany participants, all internships must begin on or after May 15.